The Newspaper Press Fund (Journalists' Charity)

 Overview

 Founded by Charles Dickens in 1864, the Journalists' Charity (operating name of The Newspaper Press Fund, Charity No. 208215) has supported journalists and their dependants for over 160 years.
-With an annual income of £851,000 and charitable expenditure of £817,000 (2024), the organization provides confidential advice, financial assistance, and practical support to journalists across the UK and Ireland.
+According to the most recent financial accounts, the organisation had an annual income of £851,000 and charitable expenditure of £817,000, providing confidential advice, financial assistance, and practical support to journalists across the UK and Ireland.
 The charity recently expanded its mission with the First Jobs Fund, addressing the financial barriers facing new entrants to journalism.
-Governed by working and retired journalists serving as trustees, the charity maintains strong sector connections.
-In 2024, it served as charity partner for the British Journalism Awards and hosted the Wales Media Awards.
-Historic data shows 140+ beneficiaries supported in a single year (2018), with ages ranging from those in their 20s to their 90s.
+Governed by working and retired journalists serving as trustees, the charity maintains strong sector connections, serving as charity partner for the British Journalism Awards and hosting the Wales Media Awards.

 Funding Priorities